dmitrypol/dmitrypol.github.io/_posts/2016-11-01-rails-many-dbs.md

 ...
 {% endhighlight %}

+We do not need to limit ourselves to just one Redis server.
+We could use one for caching, another for background jobs and third for data storage.
+We could even implement application level data sharding.

+{% highlight ruby %}
+# config/initializers/redis.rb
+REDIS1 = Redis.new(host: 'server1', port: 6379, db: 0)
+REDIS2 = Redis.new(host: 'server2', port: 6379, db: 0)
+...
+# app/services/redis_shard.rb
+class RedisShard
+  def initialize
+  end
+  def perform
+    shard_numer = X # some code here to
+    # => get the Redis connection to the right shard
+    redis = "REDIS#{shard_nubmer}".constantize
+    redis.set ...
+  end
+end
+{% endhighlight %}

 ### MongoDB

 Ability to have flexible schema and aggregate data in one document is a useful tool.
 And with Mongo (unlike Redis) we can query by values.
-Our `ArticleShowJob` can push data using Mongo Ruby [driver](http://api.mongodb.com/ruby/current/) into Mongo `page_views` collection:
+Our `ArticleShowJob` can push data using Mongo Ruby [driver](http://api.mongodb.com/ruby/current/) into Mongo `page_views` collection (we are NOT using an ORM like Mongoid).

 {% highlight ruby %}
 # config/initializers/mongo.rb